← Back to Configurator

 uPVC Sliding Sash Windows

-Made-to-measure vertical sliding sash windows in modern uPVC — period-correct sightlines, modern thermal performance.
-Suits Victorian, Edwardian and Georgian properties where you want the original sash look without the maintenance, draughts or rotting frames of timber.
-White as standard, plus 7 foiled colour finishes including period-correct cream and Anthracite Grey.
+Made-to-measure vertical sliding sash windows in modern uPVC — period-correct sightlines, modern thermal performances Suits Victorian, Edwardian and Georgian properties where you want the original sash look without the maintenance, draughts or rotting frames of timbers White as standard, plus 7 foiled colour finishes including period-correct cream and Anthracite Greys

 Free written quote · 1 working day 14-day lead time A-rated double glazing 2-over-2, 6-over-6, mock Georgian 8 colour finishes